Mom, it’s time for the quiz again. It’s our last quiz of 2014. Can you believe it?

 I’m sorry to say that Jimmy Ruffin, David Ruffin’s brother, passed away.

 Tell who David was.
-Some of our readers, believe it or not, are not cool.
+Some of our readers, believe it or not, are not as cool as they should be.

 No, I can’t accept that!
 David was the lead singer of The Temptations, best known as the lead voice on “My Girl”.